russdam/swift-sqlcipher/README.md

 let db = try Connection(path, readonly: true)
 ```

+> [!NOTE]
-> _Note:_ Signed applications cannot modify their bundle resources.
+> Signed applications cannot modify their bundle resources.
 If you
 > bundle a database file with your app for the purpose of bootstrapping, copy
 > it to a writable location _before_ establishing a connection (see
 > [Read-Write Databases](#read-write-databases), above, for typical, writable